Alliegaytor/discord-term/README.md

     Keep in mind that your password cannot contain spaces.

-    This feature has not been properly tested since code refractor.
-Do not rely on it (or anything in this project) for anything important.
+    ⚠ **This feature has not been properly tested since code refractor.
+Do not rely on it (or anything in this project) for anything important.**

 Thanks to all these wonderful people for contributing to the project: